cuitingshi/notes/README.md

 # Intro
 Recently, I tried to read the source codes of IBM hyperledger project to have a better understanding of blockchain.
 I found it a need to prepare myself with some knowledge in specific fields, like cryptography.
-And it turned out that writting was really an effective way.
+And it turned out that writing was an effective way.
 It's not just about keeping track of what I have learned.
 Instead, as I tried to find a way to express myself more logically, those unintelligible ideas seemed to become less obscure.
-Those ephemeral thoughts just came out like a spring😁.
-Really amazing, I should keep following it~ By the way, the notes are also available as [gitbook html pages](https://xyzlol.gitbooks.io/notes/content/).
+Those ephemeral thoughts just came out like a spring.😁 Really amazing, I should keep following it~ By the way, the notes are also available as [gitbook html pages](https://xyzlol.gitbooks.io/notes/content/).

 ## [Cryptographic](./crypto)
   * [1.
 Symmetry Cryptography ](crypto/sym_crypto/README.md)